ShujianQian/epic-artifact/README.md

    # in epic-artifact
    ./test_experiments.sh
    ```
-   This script runs a subset of experiments for you to check for obvious errors.
+   This script runs a subset of experiments allowing you to check for obvious errors.
 It will take approximately `6` minutes to complete.
 1. Run all the experiments.
    ```bash
    # in epic-artifact